SAP-archive/security-research-differentially-private-generative-models/README.md

 ## License
+Copyright (c) 2020 SAP SE or an SAP affiliate company.
+All rights reserved.

-This project is licensed under SAP Sample Code License Agreement except as noted otherwise in the [LICENSE file](LICENSE).
+This project is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](LICENSES/Apache-2.0.txt) file.